Tear Staining: A Healthy Remedy for Dogs

 What about tear stain products that contain Tylosin or Tartrate?

 Be cautious of products that contain these ingredients.
 Tylosin is an antibiotic and may not be appropriate for your dog.
-While short-term use may reduce the reddish brown tear stains for your dog, the product will not address a long-term solution.
+While short-term use may reduce the reddish brown tear stains for your dog, the product will not address a long-term solution and may harm gut health in the long run.

 For a natural approach to getting rid of tear staining, work from the inside out by improving your dog's nutrition:

-• Give your dog probiotics to help get rid of the yeast overgrowth as the underlying cause of the tears
+- Give your dog probiotics to help get rid of the yeast issues underlying the cause of the tears

 Our Recommendation for Dog Tear Staining